 - Typeless indexes for Rules-, Data-, and Work- classes.

 - Dedicated indexes

 - Indexes for specific classes that you can independently configure.

 - Special purpose indexes that you create and manage outside of Dev Studio.

 Indexed classes for SRS

 For full-text search using SRS, search continuously propagates changes automatically to your application by using queue processors with a short delay.
 Indexing your data requires a data model, which consists of the relevant application records and custom search properties.
-For more information, see Understanding relevant records and Custom search properties.
+For more information, see Relevant records for rule reuse and Custom search properties.